How to Pronounce Spanish Words

 By following the simple instructions below, you'll find that Spanish is such an easy language to speak.
 It's phonetic, which means that as long as you memorize the sounds of each letter in the Spanish alphabet, you can read ANY Spanish word!

-If you're looking for a brief step-by-step tutorial on how to pronounce Spanish words, I suggest you start with the Spanish alphabet, and proceed through the lessons on Spanish vowels, Spanish consonants and Spanish words with accents.
+If you're looking for a brief step-by-step tutorial on how to pronounce Spanish words, I suggest you start with the Spanish alphabet, and proceed through the lessons on Spanish vowels, Spanish consonants and then Spanish accents.
 Pronounce each Spanish word after listening carefully to our native speaker on the audio, and not only will you be on your way to speaking a foreign language, you'll be learning new vocabulary as well!

 If you're in a hurry and you just need some quick tips, read on...

 How to Pronounce Spanish Letters

 You can form almost every sound in Spanish using the English sounds that you already know.
 Here are some combinations that are a bit different from English:

 - The ch sound is pronounced just as it is pronounced in English, like Charles.

 - The ll sound is often pronounced like a y, as in yo-yo.
 (Please note that this sound is difficult to pin down, as it is pronounced in a variety of ways around Latin America.)

 - The ñ sound is pronounced like an n followed by a yay.